 VPT (Video Projection Tool) is a free app by HC Gilje that handles all kinds of complicated video projection tasks (cueing, mixing, effects, keystoning, etc…).
 He made a VPT extension based on Video Trigger so you can use a camera to trigger any VPT function.

 Sometimes video motion detection is a complex and unreliable way to detect people.
-A simple floor switch or motion detector attached to a hacked computer keyboard or Makey Makey board could do the job nicely.
+A simple floor switch or motion detector attached to a Sparkfun WAV Trigger, hacked computer keyboard or Makey Makey board could do the job nicely.
 Applications like the (free and wonderful) Soundplant will play sounds whenever a key is pressed, with fine control over the playback logic.

-Please read the Video Trigger Guide for instructions and a detailed Changelog.
+Read the Video Trigger Guide for instructions and a detailed Changelog.

+See Installation Instructions.
 There is no Windows version (details).

-Known Bugs in this version:
+Changes in this version:

 2012-08-11 (Mac Intel, Not Compatible with PPC Macs) Aug 11, 2012, 20MB with MAX6 source patches.